Trump Sweet, Congress Sour On Turkey

 "When I was ambassador to Turkey 15 years ago, there was a very deep well of public support for Turkey in the United States and particularly in the U.S. Congress, and that really doesn't exist very much anymore," says Eric Edelman, who served as the top U.S. diplomat in Ankara during the George W. Bush administration.
 "I think that the Turks have counted for some time on the personal relationship between [Erdogan and Trump] to get them out of the deep trouble they're in in the Congress."

 Turkey's acquisition in July of Russia's S-400 air defense system crossed a line for many lawmakers.
-The Russian system is not only incompatible with NATO military equipment — it is designed to shoot down advanced aircraft such as the F-35 stealth fighter jet, 100 of which Turkey had planned to acquire as a partner in the international consortium building the Lockheed Martin warplane.
+The Russian system is not only incompatible with NATO military equipment but is designed to shoot down advanced aircraft such as the F-35 stealth fighter jet — 100 of which Turkey had planned to acquire as a partner in the international consortium building the Lockheed Martin warplane.

-For choosing Russia's S-400 over Raytheon's Patriot surface-to-air missile system, Turkey was kicked out of the F-35 consortium and training of its pilots to fly the stealth fighter at U.S. military bases was suspended.
+For choosing Russia's S-400 over Raytheon's Patriot surface-to-air missile system, Turkey was kicked out of the F-35 consortium, and training of its pilots to fly the stealth fighter at U.S. military bases was suspended.

 But lawmakers are demanding further punishment for Turkey's defiance.
 The House's PACT measure designates Ankara's acquisition of the S-400 system as a "significant transaction" with Russia's arms industry.
-That would automatically oblige the Trump administration to impose on Turkey 5 of 12 sanctions listed by the 2017 Countering America's Adversaries through Sanctions Act, or CAATSA.
+That would automatically oblige the Trump administration to impose on Turkey five of 12 sanctions listed by the 2017 Countering America's Adversaries through Sanctions Act.

-Under that law, it's actually up to the executive branch to determine if a "significant transaction" has occurred.
+Under that law, it's actually up to the executive branch to determine whether a "significant transaction" has occurred.
 Because the Trump administration has failed to do so, Sens.
 Robert Menendez, D-N.J., and Chris Murphy, D-Conn., have introduced a privileged resolution in the Senate obliging Secretary of State Mike Pompeo to make such a determination within 30 days of the resolution's passage.
 Such a rarely used privileged resolution could bypass the Foreign Relations Committee and would have to be voted on by the full Senate, where it would not need the 60 votes usually required for final consideration.

 "The administration is breaking the law by ignoring this provision [of CAATSA] and kowtowing to Ankara," Menendez said last week on the Senate floor.
 "Turkey must be sanctioned for the S-400 system, and it should happen today — otherwise, it will send a global message that we are not serious about sanctioning significant transactions with the Russian military."